Submit a Distributed Training (MPI) Run:AI Job for execution.

-When starting a container, always pull the image from registry, even if cached on running node.
-This is useful when you are re-saving updates to the image using the same tag.
+image-pull-policy=alwaysinstead.
+When starting a container, always pull the image from the registry, even if the image is cached on the running node.
+This is useful when you are re-saving updates to the image using the same tag, but may incur a penalty of performance degradation on Job start.

 -e stringArray | --environment stringArray